cure53/DOMPurify/README.md

 Well, please note, if you _first_ sanitize HTML and then modify it _afterwards_, you might easily **void the effects of sanitization**.
 If you feed the sanitized markup to another library _after_ sanitization, please be certain that the library doesn't mess around with the HTML on its own.

-jQuery does exactly that and that is why we have this flag mentioned above.

 ### Okay, makes sense, let's move on

 After sanitizing your markup, you can also have a look at the property `DOMPurify.removed` and find out, what elements and attributes were thrown out.
 Please **do not use** this property for making any security critical decisions.
 This is just a little helper for curious minds.